katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 - [How to Customize Markdown files?](#how-to-customize-markdown-files)
 - [How to Create New Repository?](#how-to-create-new-repository)

+_You can learn how to do this neat table of contents too!
+It's very easy. 😉_

 ## Introduction

 Let's understand some of the alien terms that you will see on GitHub.